Azure/ResourceModules/arm/Microsoft.Authorization/roleAssignments/subscriptions/readme.md

-# Role Assignment on Subscription Scope `[Microsoft.Authorization/roleAssignments]`
+# Role Assignment on Subscription level `[Microsoft.Authorization/roleAssignments/subscriptions]`

-With this module you can perform role assignments on a Subscription level
+With this module you can perform role assignments on a subscription level

 ## Resource Types